argoproj/argo-cd/docs/user-guide/private-repositories.md

 !!! note
     Argo CD 2.4 upgraded to OpenSSH 8.9.
 OpenSSH 8.8
     [dropped support for the `ssh-rsa` SHA-1 signature scheme](https://www.openssh.com/txt/release-8.8).
     SHA-2 algorithms are still acceptable.
-To check your key signature scheme hash algorithm, use `ssh-keygen -l -f <your key filename>`.

 Using the CLI: